Geography of Seychelles: Environmental threats

-As a result of extensive shipping to Seychelles that brings needed imports and the discharge of commercial tuna fishing, the waters suffer some pollution.
-Furthermore, goats brought to Aldabra Islands are destroying much of the vegetation on which giant tortoises feed or seek shade.
+Vast amounts of plastic debris accumulate on beaches across Seychelles.
+Observational analysis suggests that most terrestrial debris originates from Indonesia, India, and Sri Lanka.
+Debris associated with fisheries including fish aggregating devices also poses a major problem.
 Rats have reduced biodiversity on many islands.
-Climate change is also a significant issue; it was recently realised that this has caused the extinction of the endemic snail Rhachistia aldabrae.
+Climate change is also a significant issue.

 Seychelles began addressing the conservation problem in the late 1960s by creating the Nature Conservancy Commission, later renamed the Seychelles National Environment Commission.
 A system of national parks and animal preserves covering 42% of the land area and about 260 km2 of the surrounding water areas has been set aside.
 Legislation protects wildlife and bans various destructive practices.

-A major project has been funded by Fonds Francais pour l'environnement Mondiale (FFEM) and implemented by Island Conservation Society.
+A major project was funded by Fonds Francais pour l'environnement Mondiale (FFEM) and implemented by Island Conservation Society.
 This aims to rehabilitate and enhance islands for the maintenance of native biodiversity in Seychelles through eradication of introduced predator species, rehabilitation of habitats and reintroduction of rare or threatened species.
-Rats have been eliminated from North Island under this project and more schemes are planned, including at Cosmoledo Atoll and on Conception Island.
+Rats have been eliminated from North Island, Cosmoledo Atoll and Conception Island.